AtMostafa/bnd/README.md

-# bnd : BeNeuroLab Data Organization
+# bnd : Behavioural & Neural Data

-A **lightweight** collection of functions for managing the experimental data recorded in the BeNeuro Lab, and a CLI tool called `bnd` for easy access to this functionality.
+A **lightweight** collection of functions for managing the experimental neuroscience data.
+A CLI tool called `bnd` for easy access in the terminal.

-Play around with it and raise Github issues if anything fails.

 ## Setting up